Apr 26, 1546

 The south secedes in the spring of 1861, and not long after, the president declares war.
 Families, friends, and communities are torn apart by the bloodiest and costliest war in American History.

-Austria-Hungary declares war on Serbia; Russia, Germany, France, and the United States each eventually follow suit and pick sides.
+World War IAustria-Hungary declares war on Serbia; Russia, Germany, France, and the United States each eventually follow suit and pick sides.

 Thinking about History: